Champavati: Gunavati Kanya

 Bengali scholarship located a similar tale in Tripura, which is said to be "a notable folktale" among the Tripuri people.
-In this tale, titled "গুণবতী কন্যা" ("Gunavati Kanya"), a widower and a widow marry each other and join their families together, since the man and the woman have their own daughters.
-However, the woman begins to mistreat her stepdaughter, and forces her to sell only a bit of cotton and bring back provisions (onions, garlic, dried fish, salt, mustard and some oil).
-Defeated, the girl makes a vow to her mother's spirit that she will marry whoever helps her in this task.
-A man appears and offers to help Gunavati.
-Later, he goes to Gunavati's house in the shape of snake, to test Gunavati's parents' love for her: the man, in snake form, sleeps in Gunavati's room with her and she screams for help, but they pay no heed.
-The next morning, Gunavati marries the man, who exits the snake shape.
-Gunavati's stepmother decides to find a snake for her own daughter and brings a real animal from the forest.
-The second snake, however, devours Gunavati's stepsister during the night.
+In this tale, titled "গুণবতী কন্যা" ("Gunavati Kanya"), a widower and a widow that live in neighbouring villages marry each other and join their families together, since the man and the woman have their own daughters.
+However, the woman begins to mistreat her stepdaughter, the widower's beautiful daughter, giving her meager meals and forcing her to do the hard work.
+One day, she forces the girl to sell only a bit of cotton and bring back provisions (onions, garlic, dried fish, salt, mustard, some oil and firewood).
+Defeated, the girl realizes that she cannot buy too much by selling only a bit, and makes a vow to her mother's spirit that she will marry whoever helps her in this task.
+A young man appears and offers to help Gunavati.
+They spend their time talking and knowing each other, and arrive at Gunavati's house.
+The young man tells her to keep his small-sized shape in a corner of the basket, since her parents may not like him.
+Gunavati's father sees that his daughter brought many provisions, and finds a snake at the bottom of the basket.
+However, while her family sees him as a snake, Gunavati sees him as a young man.
+Later, he goes to Gunavati's room and plots with her to test Gunavati's parents' love for her: the man, in snake form, sleeps in Gunavati's room with her and she screams for help, saying that she is being devoured bit by bit (legs, knees, waist, navel, stomach, and chest).
+It happens thus, and the father tries to go to help her, but his wife put out the lamp and they return to bed, for she hopes her stepdaughter is swallowed.
+The next morning, Gunavati leaves her room, bedecked in beautiful ornaments, to her stepmother's jealousy.
+Her companion also exits the room in human shape.
+Still living with her family, Gunavati is forced to perform task after task, like hoeing the large field of jhum, threshing the rice or build a fence, which she does with a smile.
+Gunavati marries the snake man.
+Gunavati's stepmother decides to find a snake for her own daughter and brings back a real animal from the forest.
+The second snake, however, wakes up and devours Gunavati's stepsister during the night.
 The neighbours assemble to kill the snake, but Gunavati's husband forbids them from doing anything to the animal.
 Gunavati's husband then finds the snake, cuts up its stomach and retrieves his stepsister-in-law, who is dead.
 He stitches the snake's belly and revives his wife's stepsister by pouring some water on her and calling on the name of Mahadev.